ivalitov/dto-generator/README.md

 ### 7. Nested DTO

-If you want to override or remark fields within nested DTO, use path to DTO separated by dots.
+In order to override or remark fields within nested DTO, use path to DTO separated by dots.

 For example: